itsjustShane/Lexical-Analyzer/report.md

 - Tokenization: O(k * m) where k is the number of tokens and m is the average token length
 - Output printing: O(n) where n is the number of tokens

-Overall time complexity: O(n) where n is the number of characters in the file.
+Overall time complexity: O(n) where n is the number of characters in the file.<br>
 Note: O(k*m) ~ O(n)

 ### Space Complexity